 Inside the Integrated Processing Facility at Vandenberg Space Force Base in California, both halves of the United Launch Alliance (ULA) payload fairing are slowly moved around the Landsat 9 spacecraft on Aug.
 16, 2021.
 The payload fairing will be secured around Landsat 9 to protect it during launch atop the ULA Atlas V rocket.
 Landsat 9 will launch on the Atlas V rocket from Space Launch Complex 3 at Vandenberg in September 2021.
 The launch is being managed by NASA’s Launch Services Program based at Kennedy Space Center, America’s multi-user spaceport.
 The Landsat 9 satellite will continue the nearly 50-year legacy of previous Landsat missions.
 It will monitor key natural and economic resources from orbit.
 Landsat 9 is managed by the agency’s Goddard Space Flight Center in Greenbelt, Maryland.
 The satellite will carry two instruments: the Operational Land Imager 2, which collects images of Earth’s landscapes in visible, near infrared and shortwave infrared light, and the Thermal Infrared Sensor 2, which measures the temperature of land surfaces.
 Like its predecessors, Landsat 9 is a joint mission between NASA and the U.S. Geological Survey.

-Inside the Integrated Processing Facility at Vandenberg Space Force Base in California, United Launch Alliance (ULA) technicians remove the contamination barrier from the two ULA Atlas V rocket payload fairings for NASA’s Landsat 9 satellite on June 23, 2021.
+Inside the Integrated Processing Facility at Vandenberg Space Force Base in California, United Launch Alliance (ULA) technicians help prepare the second half of the ULA Atlas V rocket payload fairing for NASA’s Landsat 9 satellite to be raised to the vertical position on June 21, 2021.
 The fairings will encapsulate the satellite for its launch atop the Atlas V from Vandenberg in September 2021.
 The launch is being managed by NASA’s Launch Services Program based at Kennedy Space Center in Florida.
 Landsat 9 will continue the nearly 50-year legacy of previous Landsat missions.
 It will monitor key natural and economic resources from orbit.
 Landsat 9 is managed by the agency’s Goddard Space Flight Center in Greenbelt, Maryland.
 It will carry two instruments: the Operational Land Imager 2, which collects images of Earth’s landscapes in visible, near-infrared and shortwave infrared light, and the Thermal Infrared Sensor 2, which measures the temperature of land surfaces.
 Like its predecessors, Landsat 9 is a joint mission between NASA and the U.S. Geological Survey.

-Inside the Integrated Processing Facility at Vandenberg Space Force Base in California, at right, the second half of two United Launch Alliance Atlas V payload fairings for NASA’s Landsat 9 satellite is raised to the vertical position on June 21, 2021.
-The fairings will encapsulate the satellite for its launch atop the Atlas V from Vandenberg in September 2021.
+Inside the Integrated Processing Facility at Vandenberg Space Force Base in California, technicians prepare to lift the Landsat 9 spacecraft up from the base of its protective container on July 8, 2021.
+Landsat 9 is being prepared for its launch atop the ULA Atlas V from Vandenberg in September 2021.
 The launch is being managed by NASA’s Launch Services Program based at Kennedy Space Center in Florida.
 Landsat 9 will continue the nearly 50-year legacy of previous Landsat missions.
 It will monitor key natural and economic resources from orbit.
 Landsat 9 is managed by the agency’s Goddard Space Flight Center in Greenbelt, Maryland.
 It will carry two instruments: the Operational Land Imager 2, which collects images of Earth’s landscapes in visible, near-infrared and shortwave infrared light, and the Thermal Infrared Sensor 2, which measures the temperature of land surfaces.
 Like its predecessors, Landsat 9 is a joint mission between NASA and the U.S. Geological Survey.